 Mr Giannis Triantafyllis

-The WUWM European Regional group is currently chaired by Mrs Jan Lloyd, CEO of the New Covent Garden Market in London, the UK.
+The WUWM European Regional group is currently chaired by Mr Giannis Triantafyllis, CEO of the Central Markets & Fishery Organization SA in Athens, Greece.
 WUWM is included in the European Commission’s ‘Transparency Register’.
 This regional working group of the WUWM has been in existence since 2001 and has achieved the following important objectives:

 - Initiated a comprehensive study and analysis of the wholesale market role and importance to the European food distribution chain; the last survey completed was entitled: “The Importance of Wholesale Markets in Food Distribution in 2013”.

 - Proposed a new definition of a 'wholesale market' to be promoted and adopted at the European level.

 - Met with various European Commissioners and representatives within the following Directorates of the European Commission: DG Health and Consumer Protection; DG Competition; DG Agriculture; DG Internal Market Services; DG Enterprise.

 - WUWM is a member of the European Commission’s Sherpa High-Level Forum for a Better Functioning Food Supply Chain.

 - On several occasions WUWM representatives have met with Members of the European Parliament to discuss issues directly impacting wholesale / retail markets, as well as consumers and the food sector generally.

 - The European Working Group produced a WUWM Guide to Good Hygienic Practice for Wholesale Market Management in the EU which was adopted by the European Commission in December 2009 as the European Community Guide for the sector.